 A long-time journalist and columnist for The Sydney Morning Herald, The Age and The Australian Financial Review, Adele Ferguson AM has won numerous awards, including the Gold Quill and the Gold Walkley.
 Several of her awards were for cross media projects she helmed with the ABC’s Four Corners program.

-Her A.N.Smith lecture will ask why journalism stepped up to protect the public from corporate greed while regulators failed, despite the huge financial constraints under which the media is currently operating.
+Her A.N.Smith lecture asked why journalism stepped up to protect the public from corporate greed while regulators failed, despite the huge financial constraints under which the media is currently operating.
 Adele’s investigations uncovered myriad scandals within the banking sector, exposed misconduct within franchising, and also unearthed wrongdoing within the retirement home industry.
-She will also look to the future by asking what can be done to ensure journalism continues to fulfil its vital role.
+She also looked to the future by asking what can be done to ensure journalism continues to fulfil its vital role.

 She is currently writing a book – Banking Bad: How greed and broken governance conspired to break our trust in corporate Australia – to be published by HarperCollins Australia.
 It will build on more than four years of reporting into bad behaviour by the banks.